vibrant-data-labs/openmappr-OLD/README.md

 - ../server.js - entry point.
 Ensures node 5 is running.

 # Running
-Node 5 needs to be installed. see below section on how to install it.
+Node 5 or greater needs to be installed. see below section on how to install it.
 ## developers
 there are 2 scripts for running dev version